 - O ā mai oe – How are you?

 - Fa’afetai – Thank you

 - O lo’u igoa o… – My name is…

 Documentaries and film

 Tune into our media playlist dedicated to Sāmoan language, culture, and history.
 The playlist includes documentaries on Sāmoan identity, profiles of artists, and feature-length and short films.

 Language barriers are often thought to prevent communication, but Sāmoan-New Zealand artist Ashley Tofa has used the idea of barriers to communicate personal and cultural issues in her photographic self-portraits.
-Last year, three of Ashley’s Honours year self-portraits were acquired for our Art Collection.
-Since then, Ashley has attracted international attention for her 2019 master’s submission, Fa’amoemoega (Expectation), and has been shortlisted for the Sony World Photography Awards.
+In 2019, three of Ashley’s Honours year self-portraits were acquired for our Art Collection.
+Since then, Ashley has attracted international attention for her 2019 master’s submission, Fa’amoemoega (Expectation), and was shortlisted for the Sony World Photography Awards in 2020.

 Fāgogo: fables from Sāmoa is a great online language tool that uses recordings made in Sāmoa in the 1960s. `Learning the language through listening to fāgogo is based on a medium that is natural and culturally powerful,’ explains Galumalemana Alfred Hunkin in the site’s introduction.
 To cater to different levels of learners, the Sāmoan and English transcriptions can be displayed or hidden while playing the tracks.

 The depth and breadth of Sāmoan research is a richly woven ʻie toga/fine mat that shows the interrelationships of content, knowledge creation and community in Sāmoan culture and contribution to Pacific indigenous research.